Department of Engineering Technology

 CSM 4361.
 Construction Estimating.

-The fundamentals of construction estimating are covered including feasibility, conceptual, square feet, cubic feet, unit in place, preliminary, engineering, range and contractor’s detail bid estimates.
-Plans and specifications are used along with contemporary estimating software to develop estimates commonly used in the construction industry.
-Prerequisite: CSM 3361 or CIM 3340 both with grades of "C" or better.
+This course covers the fundamentals of construction estimating, including feasibility and constructability, quantities, units, labor, equipment productivity, and different types of estimates such as preliminary, engineering, range, and contractor’s detail bids.
+Plans and specifications are used along with estimating software to develop estimates commonly used in the construction industry.
+Prerequisite: CSM 3361 or CIM 3340 with a grade of "C" or better.

 Grade Mode: Standard Letter